Are you in the last year of an IVA and have a house with equity? You may have to try to remortgage your house to pay some of the equity into your IVA.

 “I don’t want rejections on my credit file”

 If your IVA company says you have to get two rejections to prove that you can’t remortgage, this can seem very annoying.
 But your credit record will be very poor anyway for the six years the IVA is on there.
-Although credit refusals aren’t good for your credit score, they “age” quickly – by the time the IVA drops off it’s unlikely to make any difference that more then a year before you had a couple of mortgage rejections.
+Although credit refusals aren’t good for your credit score, they “age” quickly – by the time the IVA drops off it’s unlikely to make any difference that last year you had a couple of mortgage rejections.

 “Do I have to get a secured loan?”

-Most current IVAs, including all those based on the 2010 Protocol, do not have this clause – they just refer to a “remortgage”.
-The term “remortgage” doesn’t include taking a secured loan.
+Most older IVAs do not have this clause – they just refer to a “remortgage”, which doesn’t include taking a secured loan.
 So unless you have agreed to a variation of your IVA terms, for example, to include the 2014 or 2016 Protocol, you don’t have to agree to a secured loan.
 Ask your IVA firm to explain why you have to have a secured loan and then put in a formal complaint.

-If you have agreed to a variation, you may still have very good grounds for challenging this.
-Read IVAs and secured loans – how to complain which looks at this subject in more detail.
+If you have agreed to a variation, you may have grounds for challenging this because it wasn’t explained properly to you.
+Read IVAs and secured loans – how to complain which looks at this subject.

 “I can’t manage another year of payments”

 The first thing is to check that you have enough equity to be asked to re-mortgage.
-If you don’t, then you aren’t going to have to pay for a 6th year so it’s not a problem.
+If there isn’t enough equity you don’t have to carry on for a 6th year.

 If you have just struggled through to the end of the five years and can’t see how you can carry on, it may be possible to get your creditors to agree to your IVA being completed without you making any additional payments at all.
 This will need your IVA firm to propose a “variation” to your creditors because it involves changing what you originally agreed, but this is quite a common thing to happen.
 Talk to your IVA firm about this.